On the positivity of MSbar parton distributions: PDF positivity

 The issue of positivity of parton distributions raises interesting questions both from a theoretical and a phenomenological point of view.
 Leading-order (LO) parton distributions are necessarily positive because they are proportional to physically observable cross-sections, while beyond LO positivity depends on the choice of factorization scheme\footnote{Note that here and henceforth we use the words ``positive'' and ``positivity'' to mean more precisely ``non-negative''}.
 Hence, PDF positivity goes to the heart of factorization; furthermore, PDF positivity in the commonly used \msbar{} factorization scheme is phenomenologically relevant for PDF determination.

-In Ref.~\cite{Candido:2020yat} we have provided arguments for positivity of PDFs in the \msbar{} factorization scheme, based on starting with a scheme in which PDFs are positive, and then showing that positivity is preserved when transforming to \msbar{}, if the scheme change is perturbative, namely in a region in which next-to-leading order (NLO) corrections are smaller than LO terms.
+In Ref.~\cite{Candido:2020yat} we have provided arguments for perturbative positivity of PDFs in the \msbar{} factorization scheme.
+Perturbative here means that these arguments apply in the domain in which leading-twist perturbative factorization holds, and moreover the perturbative expansion is well-behaved, meaning that the size of perturbative corrections decreases with increasing perturbative order.
+They are based on starting with a scheme in which PDFs are positive, and then showing that positivity is preserved when transforming to \msbar{}, if the scheme change is perturbative, namely in a region in which next-to-leading order (NLO) corrections are smaller than LO terms.
 Specifically, as candidate starting positive schemes we considered two possibilities: a scheme in which partonic cross-sections are positive beyond LO, and a physical scheme in which PDFs are identified with physical observables.
 In the former scheme, positivity holds provided the $d$-dimensional PDF is positive before collinear subtraction.
-In the latter scheme positivity is guaranteed at all scale by that of the physical observable.
+In the latter scheme positivity is guaranteed at all scales by that of the physical observable.

 These two arguments were argued in Ref.~\cite{Candido:2020yat} to be equivalent.
 However, while positivity of the physical observable is guaranteed at all scales, it has been recently shown in Ref.~\cite{Collins:2021vke} that positivity of the $d$-dimensional collinear-unsubtracted (called ``bare'' PDF in Ref.~\cite{Candido:2020yat}) cannot hold at all scales, and must necessarily fail at a low-enough scale.
 This then raises the issue of the relation between the two routes to positivity of Ref.~\cite{Candido:2020yat}, and more in general, the question of whether the argument of Ref.~\cite{Collins:2021vke} invalidates the positivity argument of Ref.~\cite{Candido:2020yat}, or perhaps it restricts its domain of validity.
 This, in turn, raises the question of the precise domain of validity of positivity: as mentioned, in Ref.~\cite{Candido:2020yat} it was shown to hold in the perturbative region, but no precise assessment of this region was given.